-For further discussion related to the impact of the 2017 Tax Act, valuation allowances, unrecognized tax benefits and other tax matters, refer to Note 9 - Income Taxes to the accompanying consolidated financial statements.
+For further discussion related to valuation allowances and other tax matters, refer to Note 10 - Income Taxes to the accompanying consolidated financial statements.

 Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk.

 The Company is subject to market risk associated with changes in interest rates and foreign exchange rates.
 To mitigate this risk, the Company may utilize derivative financial instruments, including interest rate swaps and foreign currency forward contracts.
 The Company does not hold or issue derivative financial instruments for trading or speculative purposes and is not party to leveraged derivatives contracts.